DillonSteyl/SCIE1000/Week 4/loop_how_long_2.md

 # Loops of Unknown Length

 Remember in Introduction to Loops (4) where you added numbers together?
 In this exercise you will be multipling numbers together.
 When adding numbers together, you start with 0.
 But when you multiply numbers together, you start with 1.
-Remember this when writing this program!
+Take a second to think about why.
+Remember this when writing the program!

 **Task:** The user wants to multiply many numbers together.
 Write a program that will keep asking the user for numbers until they enter 0.
 When they enter 0, exit the loop (and don't multiply the number by 0!).
 Finally, print the final large number with the statement `print("The final answer is", number")`.